nirmalpol/ECE1512_2022W_ProjectRepo_NirmalPol/Final Project A/README.md

 - xai_utils.py is a Python file including utility functions needed for three state-of-the-art solutions in the field of visual XAI, Grad-CAM, RISE (Randomized Input Sampling for Explanation), and SISE (Semantic Input Sampling for Explanation).
 This was obtained from Ahmad Sajedi from ECE1512 Course TA.

-- models is a folder containing the pre-trained VGG7 model for HMT dataset.

 ## Python Libraries Required:

 - Ensure you are running Python 3